Lakens/open_science_blogs/README.md

 # Shiny App and data file

-If you just want to explore the archive, download the repository, and in RStudio run the 'app.R' Shiny app.
+If you just want to explore the archive, visit the Shiny app at: https://shiny.ieis.tue.nl/open_science_blogs/ If you want to explore the archive locally (maybe because the shiny server is down), download the repository, and in RStudio run the 'app.R' Shiny app.
 This will allow you to browse the full archive, search for keywords, or pick a random blog post, or explore what was happening on this date some years ago.
+Make sure to install any required packages.
 If you want to use the data for analyses, then load blog_data.rds.
 It has the following columns:
 - file: Local file name
 - title: Blog title